Transcript - episode 13: the importance of immigrants to Minnesota's businesses

 Christy Kallevig: Now, one thing too, that I want to point out is I've learned by doing these podcasts is that there are some organizations in our state that maybe only serve rural communities and some that only serve those in the metro, but your organization truly serves the entire state, correct?

 Bill Blazer: Exactly.
-We have about 2,300 member companies and of those 2,300 companies, 60 percent of them are in the Twin Cities and 40 percent of them are in greater Minnesota.
+We have about 2,300 member companies and of those 2,300 companies, 60 percent of them are in the Twin Cities and 40 percent of them are in Greater Minnesota.
 Most of those 2300 businesses are relatively small, you know, eighty percent have fewer than a hundred employees.
 But in that other 20 percent are virtually all of the state's largest businesses.
 Our membership looks a lot like the state's economy.
 We're kind of a microcosm of the Minnesota economy.

 Christy Kallevig: How does that microcosm look right now?

 Bill Blazer: I think its greatest strength is its diversity.
-We're not, you know, certainly we have some leading industries, but we are … our economic base is more spread out, if you will, than in many other states.
+We're not, you know, certainly we have some leading industries, but our economic base is more spread out, if you will, than in many other states.
 So we have a strong natural resources component, so that would be agriculture and mining and forestry, but we also have a very healthy manufacturing sector.
-Our manufacturing tends to be pretty specialized and I like to tell people our manufacturers are very good at making things to order.
+Our manufacturing tends to be pretty specialized, and I like to tell people our manufacturers are very good at making things to order.

 So, if somebody needs a specialized piece of equipment or a part that's intricate and detailed and designed to do a very specific task, our manufacturers are great at solving those kinds of problems.
 So, we've got a strong manufacturing base and then we've got a number of financial services companies, our banks and insurance industry businesses, they're substantial and make a significant contribution to employment in Minnesota.
 Think about companies like US Bank or Wells Fargo or Allianz, the life insurance Company, or community banks, of which we have a pretty solid population.